 \section{Conclusions}

-We have developed an accurate and efficient algorithm for calculations of collision frequency in case when thermal motion of background gas cannot be neglected for the case of a Maxwellian velocity distribution of the background gas particles.
-This is required for low energy simulations of ion transport by using a Monte Carlo technique or for implementation hybrid and in Particle in the Cell codes \cite{B91,BKV98}.
+We have developed an accurate and efficient algorithm for calculating the collision frequency in the case when thermal motion of background gas cannot be neglected for a Maxwellian velocity distribution of the background gas particles.
+This is required for low energy simulations of ion transport using an MC technique or for implementation of hybrid and particle in cell codes \cite{B91,BKV98}.
 Exact formulas are derived for very general cross section dependencies on relative velocity.
-Also, an analytic form of the correction terms in collision frequency was found, in the case of a large ratio of ion - gas thermal velocities.
-It was emphasized that sampling of the gas velocity for a given ion velocity (in Monte Carlo simulation) should be done by using appropriate probability of collisions.
-Explicit analytic formulas are calculated in the case of a constant cross section, and it was shown that the effective velocity distribution function of the gas particles, which collide with an ion of a given velocity, is significantly different from a Maxwellian.
-Results of our Monte Carlo simulation for ion transport are in excellent agreement with the numerical solution of Boltzmann equation and may be used as a benchmarks for ion transport properties.
+Also, an analytic form of the correction terms in the collision frequency was found, in the case of a large ratio of ion--gas thermal velocities.
+It was emphasized that sampling of the gas velocity for a given ion velocity (in MC simulations) should be done by using an appropriate probability of collisions.
+Explicit analytic formulas are obtained in the case of a constant cross section, and it was shown that the velocity distribution function of the gas particles which collide with an ion of a given velocity is significantly different from a Maxwell distribution.
+The results of our MC simulation for ion transport are in excellent agreement with the numerical solution of the BE and may be used as a benchmark for ion transport properties.

-In recent literature there has been a greater tendency to represent ionic motion by a more complex model than the basic Langevin theory.
-Nanbu and coworkers have defined theory in terms of collision probabilities \cite{NK95,DN98,TN05}.
+In a recent attempt to provide the data for some gases where data were missing and to go beyond the basic Langevin theory, Nanbu and coworkers have defined theory in terms of collision probabilities \cite{NK95,DN98,TN05} rather than cross sections.
 It may be worth the effort to include the presently proposed technique together with their approach, especially since that theory is normalized by using the mobilities which are usually available only in the thermal limit or close to it.